consulo/consulo-dev.github.io/docs/basics/getting_started/update_plugins_format.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-If you intend to use a plugin repository _other than_ the [JetBrains Plugins Repository](https://plugins.jetbrains.com), you will need to:
+If you intend to use a plugin repository _other than_ the [Consulo Plugin Repository](https://plugins.consulo.app), you will need to:
 * Create and maintain an `updatePlugins.xml` file on the HTTPS web server you are using for your custom repository.
   This file describes all the plugins available in your custom repository and each plugin's download URL.
 * Upload your plugin JAR/ZIP file to an HTTPS web server.
   This can be the same web server you are using for the custom repository or a different HTTPS web server.
-* Add the URL for the custom repository to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).
+* Add the URL for the custom repository to the Consulo IDE Repository Settings/Preferences.

-> **TIP** Gradle plugin [IntelliJ plugin uploader](https://github.com/brian-mcnamara/plugin_uploader) can be used to automate deployment.

 ## Describing Your Plugins in updatePlugins.xml File
 Every custom plugin repository must have at least one `updatePlugins.xml` file to describe every hosted plugin's latest available version.
-The description in `updatePlugins.xml` is used by JetBrains IDEs to locate plugins by attributes such as id, IDE version, and plugin version.
+The description in `updatePlugins.xml` is used by Consulo to locate plugins by attributes such as id, IDE version, and plugin version.
-These attributes are displayed by JetBrains IDEs to help users select or upgrade plugins.
+These attributes are displayed by Consulo to help users select or upgrade plugins.
-The description also tells the JetBrains IDE where to download the plugin itself.
+The description also tells Consulo where to download the plugin itself.

 A custom plugin repository's `updatePlugins.xml` file is constructed and maintained by the repository administrator.
-More than one `updatePlugins.xml` file may be required if the custom repository consumers are using more than one version of a JetBrains IDE.
+More than one `updatePlugins.xml` file may be required if the custom repository consumers are using more than one version of Consulo.
-For example, `updatePlugins-182.xml`, `updatePlugins-183.xml` for IntelliJ IDEA 2018.2 and 2018.3, respectively.
+For example, `updatePlugins-182.xml`, `updatePlugins-183.xml` for different Consulo versions, respectively.
-Each `updatePlugins-*.xml` file will have a unique URL that is added to the JetBrains IDE [Repository Settings/Preferences](https://www.jetbrains.com/help/idea/managing-plugins.html#repos).
+Each `updatePlugins-*.xml` file will have a unique URL that is added to the Consulo IDE Repository Settings/Preferences.

 ### Format of updatePlugins.xml File
 The format of an `updatePlugins.xml` file is simply a list of sequential elements that describe each plugin: